Zen and the Art of Motorcycle Maintenance

 The title is an incongruous play on the title of the book Zen in the Art of Archery by Eugen Herrigel.
 In its introduction, Pirsig explains that, despite its title, "it should in no way be associated with that great body of factual information relating to orthodox Zen Buddhist practice.
 It's not very factual on motorcycles, either."

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Zen and the Art of Motorcycle Maintenance" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Zen and the Art of Motorcycle Maintenance" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools